 Students need to bring their own PPE (Personal Protective Equipment); the following can be purchased from www.woodworkersworkshop.co.uk either beforehand, or when you arrive on the course:

 You don’t have to bring any tools with you, as we have a complete, individual quality tool kit for each student to use whilst on our short courses.

 Please see the Find Us page of our website and then click on Accommodation

 Duration and Facilities: The course runs over two or three weekdays, 08:30 to 17:30 with 1 hour for lunch.
 Students will need to provide their own lunch each day; tea and coffee are provided by the School.
 It is only a 3 minute drive to the town centre, where you will be able to buy lunch from the bakery or supermarkets on the High Street – there’s also a great fish and chip shop …

 How do I apply for any of your Courses?
 First, please contact us to confirm there is space on the course either by phoning 01684 591014 or emailing email@example.com.
 Then complete the Course Booking Form and forward it with your 50% deposit to the School.
 We accept payment by Internet Bank Transfer, Cheque, Cash and accept Debit and Credit cards.

 The balance will be due 6 weeks prior to the start of the course and if booking less than 6 weeks in advance, the total course fee will be due.
-Once you have paid the balance of your course, you will be given a 10% discount code for the Peter Sefton Tool Shop website www.peterseftontoolshop.com.
+Don’t forget you will receive a 10% discount code for use at Peter’s tool shop www.woodworkersworkshop.co.uk whilst on your course.
 The School regrets that we are unable to accept applications from anyone under the age of 18 at the start of their course.